niplav/site/utilitarian_compliments.md

 * How much is the value of a compliment dependent on the characteristics of the compliment-giver (e.g. stranger/acquaintance, age, gender, attractiveness etc.)?
 * How able are people to identify fake compliments?
 * How often do people see compliments as advice?
-* What is more worth: A weird/creative compliment or a standard compliment?
+* What is worth more: A weird/creative compliment or a standard compliment?
 (Example: "I like your hat!" vs. "Your hat reminds me of a painting of a soldier from the French Revolution!")

 Reddit Comments About Compliments
 ----------------------------------